nwhitehead/tinysoundfont-pybind/doc/source/guide.rst

 Filter MIDI Events
 ^^^^^^^^^^^^^^^^^^

-This example plays a MIDI file using the example SoundFont.
-It filters the MIDI instrument changes in the multi-channel song to only use preset `0` for all channels to allow us to use the example piano SoundFont.
+This example plays a MIDI file using the smaller compressed example SoundFont.
+It filters the MIDI instrument changes in the multi-channel song to only use preset `19` (Church Organ) for all channels.

+The MIDI file uses MIDI GM instruments `40` to `43` (or instruments `41` through `44` in 1-based indexing).
+The `florestan_subset.sfo` SoundFont only contains preset `40`.
+Without any MIDI filtering the playback would start with violin, but then later parts using cello and contrabass would default to a piano sound.

 .. literalinclude:: ../../test/example_midi_filter.py

-.. include:: note_piano.rstinc
+.. include:: note_florestan.rstinc

 .. include:: note_1080.rstinc